 There are many recreational activities that exist within AWA’s Caribou Mountains Area of Concern. , including backcountry camping, hunting, wildlife viewing, fishing, trapping, guided outfitting, birding, cross country, and OHV riding on designated trails only.

-On the eve of a deadline for a federal update on woodland caribou habitat protection Alberta is still without plans to reach minimum habitat requirements for its threatened woodland caribou populations.
+On October 26, the eve of a deadline for a federal update on woodland caribou habitat protection, Alberta is still without plans to reach minimum habitat requirements for its threatened woodland caribou populations.
 AWA continues to strongly urge the Alberta government to adopt the solutions that have been identified to both recover caribou and provide community economic benefits.

-A report o n how managing lands for woodland caribou recovery can also grow the economy in the Bistcho-Yates caribou range lands of northwest Alberta is released.
+On October 23, a report on how managing lands for woodland caribou recovery can also grow the economy in the Bistcho-Yates caribou range lands of northwest Alberta is released.
 The report on evaluating a caribou restoration economy was done by eminent natural resource economist Dr. Thomas Michael Power and was commissioned by Alberta Wilderness Association, David Suzuki Foundation and Harmony Foundation.

 • she is assessing whether critical habitat of boreal caribou is effectively protected by the laws of Alberta;